chris10davies/MSDS692-Data-Science-Practicum/README.md

 ![alt text](images/sa_crosstab_tesla.png "sa_crosstab_tesla")

 Every rating for both companies has similar issues.
-I tried to tweak the ranges in following code for better results but always produced discrepancies.
+Adjustments to the sentiment assignment code was attempted to improve the results, but unfortunately, always resulted in discrepancies.

 ``` python
 # Code source: